-3 Annex 12 of CCWG Final Report, 23-Feb-2016, pp. 5-6, at
+&lt;sup>5 Annex 10 of CCW Final Report, 23-Feb-2016, pp. 1-4, at

-• In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process
+- In Work Stream 1: Include the review of SO and AC accountability mechanisms in the independent structural reviews performed on a regular basis. - In Work Stream 2: Include the subject of SO and AC accountability as part of the work on the Accountability and Transparency Review process